• Skip to main content

 The biggest issue?

-Most S-corp owners only look backward.
+Most S-Corporation owners only look backward.

 True tax planning means: